SimonBlanke/Gradient-Free-Optimizers/docs/source/installation.rst

     pip install gradient-free-optimizers

-This installs GFO with its core dependencies (NumPy, SciPy, and pandas), which is sufficient for all core optimization algorithms.
+This installs GFO with its core dependencies, NumPy and pandas.
+SciPy, tqdm, and scikit-learn are optional extras.

 Installation with Extras